74 things you might not know about Robert Munsch

 11. He started writing stories at age 35.

-12. Munsch's books have been translated into 32 languages, including eight Indigenous languages.¹
+12. Munsch's books have been translated into over 30 languages, including several Indigenous languages.¹

 13. As a child, he had an imaginary friend named Bobby Smith, who was very naughty.